 Paul instructs, "But if there is no interpreter, let him keep silent in Church, and let him speak to himself and to God" (1 Corinthians 14:28).

-The obligation is on the speaker of the tongue to ensure the tongue will be interpreted by either himself or by someone else present who's knows how to interpret tongues and is willing to exercise the gift.
+The obligation is on the speaker of the tongue to ensure the tongue will be interpreted by either himself or by someone else present who's experienced in interpreting tongues and is willing to exercise the gift.

-When a message in tongues is given and the speaker hasn't yet learned to interpret, or feels hesitant, a leader experienced in the gifts can lovingly guide and encourage them to interpret the message.
-Otherwise, the Holy Spirit will prompt another believer to interpret the tongue.
+When a message in tongues is given and the speaker is developing their interpretation ability, or feels hesitant, a leader experienced in the gifts can lovingly guide and encourage them to interpret the message.
+Otherwise, the Holy Spirit will prompt another believer to step out in faith and interpret the tongue.

 After two or three messages have been spoken in tongues without interpretation, it's best to pause further tongue messages.
 This allows time for the Holy Spirit to work through those present and maintains order in the service, as Paul instructs.